lokeshnimje/NYtimes.com-Clone/README.md

 ------------------- **INTRODUCTION** ----------------------

-The project statement given to us was to create a  dynamic clone of Toggle Track web app.
-Toggl Track is a simple & powerful time tracker that helps you learn how much your time is worth.
-With this time tracking app you'll be able to start tracking your hours and manage your hours with just one click.
+The project statement given to us was to create a  dynamic clone of The New York Times web app.
+It is an American daily newspaper based in New York City with a worldwide readership.

 ------------------- **TEAM MEMBERS** --------------------